dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

-{{<imageToClickGlobal imgPosition = "right" imagePath = "/img/DALL·E 2022-12-14 21.47.32 - medieval chainmail armored elf warrior pulled into air floating by telekinetic force in dark cave_cleanup.png" Capition = "Oscorn is contorted as a telekinetic force pulls him away"  width = "50%" >}}
+{{<imageToClickGlobal imgPosition="right" imagePath="/img/DALL·E 2022-12-14 21.47.32 - medieval chainmail armored elf warrior pulled into air floating by telekinetic force in dark cave_cleanup.png" Capition="Oscorn is contorted as a telekinetic force pulls him away"  width="50%" >}}

 The battle raged on around Oscorn as he struggled to free himself from the grip of the telekinetic force that had pulled him out into the open.
 He felt the rope around his belt grow taut as Silvius anchored him to the rope, preventing him from being pulled any further.